The Grand Palace and Wat Phra Kaew (Emerald Buddha Temple)

 The only entrance (and exit) to the complex is the Gate of Glorious Victory, in the middle of the North side.
 This brings you onto a driveway.
 The temple’s glistering spires are on your left and on your right are offices of the Royal Household.
 Turn left at the end of the driveway for the ticket office.

-Visiting Hours for The Grand Palace and Wat Phra Kaew:
+The Grand Palace and Wat Phra Kaew Details:

 Getting to The Grand Palace:

-Since The Grand Palace is on the banks of the Chao Phraya River, you should consider getting there by boat.
+Since The Grand Palace is on the banks of the Chao Phraya River, getting there by boat is a great option.

 BTS & boat: Take the Silom Line to Saphan Taksin Station (S-6 Station).
 Then take exit No – 2 and go to Chao Phraya Express Boat Dock.
 Boats take different routes so remember to get off at Ta Chang Pier 9.
 From there, a 5-min walk will get you to the entrance of the Grand Palace.